 However, a significant portion of the history of Jews in Lithuania also belongs to the Karaites.
 Members of this Jewish sect were not harmed in the Holocaust, since they demonstrated that their roots were Tatar rather than Jewish.
 When they presented their Tatar-Turkish language, the Nazis lost interest in exterminating them, considering them not to be Jews.
 The Karaim language, however, is a Turkish language with Hebrew influences, and at one time it had three dialects in Eastern Europe, all spoken by Jews.

-The law offices of Cohen, Decker, Pex and Brosh are committed to providing efficient, professional service to its clients, including those seeking to emigrate to Lithuania.
+Our law offices are committed to providing efficient, professional service to its clients, including those seeking to emigrate to Lithuania.
 We only take on clients with a real chance to succeed in their chosen path to emigration.
 Likewise, our offices also operate abroad, where they have acquired extensive experience and enjoy a high rate of success.
 For any question regarding Lithuanian citizenship for Jews, contact us at the telephone numbers below or by email.